The AI Memory Gap: Users Misremember What They Created With AI or Without: Method

 After the six-day delay, participants who completed Phase 1 received an invitation to take part in Phase 2.
-They were presented with the study information and were again required to provide informed consent before proceeding.
+They were presented with the study information and again provided informed consent before proceeding.

-We first asked participants to guess the purpose of the study in a free-text entry field.
+We first asked participants to guess the purpose of the study in a free text entry field.
 The main part of Phase 2 then consisted of the memory and source attribution tasks (\cref{fig:fig_frontend_p2}).
 Besides the overall task description, each task page displayed the original problem statement and a solution (elaboration) text created by the participant in Phase 1.
 The underlying ideas were not shown.

-Participants first indicated whether they remembered working on the displayed solution at all.
-If they did, they were asked: (1) Whether they came up with the underlying idea on their own or with AI support, (2) How confident they were in that attribution, (3) Whether they wrote the solution text on their own or with AI support, and (4) How confident they were in that second attribution.
+Participants first indicated whether they remembered working on the displayed solution, and if they did: (1) Whether they came up with the underlying idea on their own or with AI support, (2) How confident they were in that attribution, (3) Whether they wrote the solution text on their own or with AI support, and (4) How confident they were in that second attribution.
 If they did not remember working on the displayed solution at all, they skipped the attribution questions and proceeded to the next memory task.